Mail ballot fight persists in key states, sure to slow count

 Still, Claire Woodall-Vogg, executive director of the Milwaukee Election Commission, said it's "a total guess" when counting will finish in Wisconsin's most populous county.
 She hopes it will wrap up by 11 p.m. on election night.
 A late rush of dropped-off ballots — as happened in 2020 — isn't expected this year, she said, because courts banned the use of drop boxes.

-The Republicans who control the Pennsylvania Legislature have refused to allow early processing of mailed ballots unless it comes packaged with provisions Democrats don't want, such as banning drop boxes and expanding voter identification requirements.
+The Republicans who control the Pennsylvania Legislature have refused to allow early processing of mailed ballots unless it comes packaged with provisions Democrats oppose, such as putting limits on drop boxes and expanding voter identification requirements.

 County election officials say they are grateful the state approved $45 million in election administration grants to help them buy ballot processing equipment and pay for workers to help.
 But they still face the work of processing well over 1 million mailed ballots just as they are running the November election.
 A number of them do not expect to finish processing mailed ballots until at least the day after the election — even after working through the night.